Ethics Guidelines

 • A follower of the Way neither extols self nor demeans others but rather cultivates awareness of the interdependent nature of self.

-• A follower of the Way does not attach to anything, even the teaching, but rather cultivates mutual support and shares the dharma with all beings.
+• A follower of the Way does not attach to anything, even the teaching, but rather cultivates mutual support and shares the Dharma with all beings.

-• A follower of the Way does not harbor ill will but rather cultivates loving-kindness, understanding, and forgiveness
+• A follower of the Way does not harbor ill will but rather cultivates loving-kindness, understanding, and forgiveness.

 • A follower of the Way does not turn away from the Three Treasures but rather cultivates and encourages taking refuge in them.